DisasterMo/PD777/README.md

 Most simple button and switch controls are working as in the standalone Windows and WASM builds.
 Not yet working:
 1. Course selector not yet supported.
-2. Analog spinners not yet supported.
-3. Light gun not yet supported.
+2. Light gun not yet supported.

 Tested on:
 * Linux x86_64